maria-S-456/angular-practice/readme.md

     It also starts the lite-server and launches the browser to run the application.

-Changes so far: Added size change for star ratings for Products.
+Changes so far: Added size change for star ratings for Orders now too.